Mentiras piadosas (Joaquín Sabina album): Style and production

 Although the Rock music from the previous album still prevails, Sabina started incorporating more elaborated lyrics with some literary figures typical from the Spanish baroque era.
 The album starts with "Eclipse de mar" (Sea eclipse), which was released as the first single from the album.
 This is a soft but passionate ballad about a feeling that survives regardless of what happens in the world.
 One verse of the chorus of this song says "The newspaper didn't talk about you nor me" which clearly reflects the general spirit of this song.

-The second song of the tracklist entitled "Pobre Cristina" (Poor Christina) was extracted as the second single from this album and is a more Rock song that talks about the life of an immensely rich, but at the same time unhappy woman with low self-steem, who doesn't feel loved by anyone and who tries to find a boyfriend anywhere regardless of his social status.
+The second song of the tracklist entitled "Pobre Cristina" (Poor Christina) was extracted as the second single from this album and is a more Rock song that talks about the life of an immensely rich, but at the same time unhappy woman with low self-esteem, who doesn't feel loved by anyone and who tries to find a boyfriend anywhere regardless of his social status.

 The third single and arguably the most popular one of this album was the song with the title of "Con la frente marchita" (With a destroyed pride) in a reference to Carlos Gardel's homonymous song.
 This song, for which was recorded a promotional video, talks about a short relationship with an Argentine girl who lived in Madrid working as a street seller in El Rastro, but who eventually returned to her country leaving no trace.

 The fourth single entitled "Con un par" (With a pair of balls), was not as popular as the previous one, but it was the most controversial one from this album, in fact it was also recorded a promotional video for this single.
-This song, arranged with caribbean rhythms, tells the weird history of Dionisio Rodríguez Martín (better known as El Dioni) a security guard of a bank who found a van full of money.
-Taking advantage of a neglect of the driver, Dioni took the van and used all the money to scape to Rio de Janeiro, where he was detected because of his suspiciously ostentous lifestyle.
+This song, arranged with Caribbean rhythms, tells the weird history of Dionisio Rodríguez Martín (better known as El Dioni) a security guard of a bank who found a van full of money.
+Taking advantage of a neglect of the driver, Dioni took the van and used all the money to escape to Rio de Janeiro, where he was detected because of his suspiciously ostentous lifestyle.
 Finally the former guard was arrested and extradited to Spain.
 When El Dioni realised that Sabina had composed a song about his story he got so angry that it is said he denounced the singer for it.
 As an interesting fact, the artwork for the cover of this single was drawn by the renowned cartoonist Forges.